Grand Junction Domestic Violence Defense Lawyer Helping Clients Across Mesa County

 Ultimately, however, distressing realities all too often intrude upon Grand Junction’s serenity.
 The city’s 60,000 resident are just as prone as anyone else to domestic discord, some of it resulting in serious legal problems that can spiral out of control if they are not properly handled.

-My name is Mark S. Rubinstein, and I defend people who need a Grand Junction domestic violence defense attorney.
+My name is Mark S. Rubinstein, and I defend people who need a Grand Junction domestic violence defense lawyer.
 If you have been charged with a criminal offense involving an allegation of domestic violence, I can provide you with a guiding hand and a robust defense.

 What is “Domestic Violence” Under Colorado Law?